 Research at the Department of Biology, Chemistry, Pharmacy

-The department is characterized by a lively exchange between its three institutes - the Institute of Biology, the Institute of Chemistry and Biochemistry and the Institute of Phamracy - as well as with external reresearch institutions.
+Our department greatly benefits from the extensive cooperation between its three institutes – the Institute of Biology, the Institute of Chemistry and Biochemistry, and the Institute of Pharmacy – as well as with external research institutions.

 Collaborative Research Centres

-Four interdisciplinary Collaborative Research Centers with speakers from Freie Universität Berlin are located in the Department of Biology, Chemistry, and Pharmacy.
+Three interdisciplinary Collaborative Research Centers with spokespeople from Freie Universität Berlin are based at the Department of Biology, Chemistry, Pharmacy.

 Participation in Clusters of Excellence